Philadelphia Food Network and Recipes

 INGREDIENTS

-• Heavy cream: 1 cup, for a rich and creamy sauce.
+• Heavy cream: 1 cup, to create a rich, creamy sauce

 INSTRUCTIONS